alterasc/LevelUpPlanCustomizer/How to.md

 Q: Does it support modded setups?
 A: Yes.
 You would need to get feature ids after from mod folder, or with [Data Viewer](https://www.nexusmods.com/pathfinderwrathoftherighteous/mods/9)

+Q: Does this mod support DLC pregens and charaters?
+A: Yes.
+But you'll have to find their GUIDs yourself.